“When someone exerts excessive financial control, harm or exploitation of another” (Citizens’ Advice Bureau).

 The most common victims: Older people living alone, in receipt of services, in bad or very bad health, divorced, separated or lonely.
 Additionally those with disabilities are at a greater risk, and as stated, there is also a link to domestic violence.

-The most common perpetrators: Sadly, those whom the elderly trust the most are usually the perpetrators as over 50% of financial abuse is by a grown up son or daughter, and overall 60-80% by a family member (CPA: 2010).
+The most common perpetrators: Sadly, those whom the elderly trust the most are usually the perpetrators as over 50% of financial abuse is by a grown up son or daughter, and overall 60-80% by a family member (Centre for Policy on Ageing 2010).

 Most commonly financial abuse occurs in the victims own home or a care home.
 Perpetrators often have drug, alcohol, relationship, financial or gambling problems (Action on Elder Abuse 2007).